michaelslice/turing-terminal-back-end/README.md

 cd turing-terminal-back-end/src
 ```
 2. **Create a Virtual Environment** <br>
-This step should not be skipped to ensure, there are no other package version conflicts with existing packages all ready downloaded on your machine.
+This step should not be skipped to ensure, there are no other package version conflicts with existing packages ready downloaded on your machine.
 To download and create the virtual environment run the following command
 ```
 pip install virtualenv
 ```